Thutmose II: Mummy

-Thutmose II's mummy was discovered in the Deir el-Bahari cache, revealed in 1881.
-He was interred along with other 18th and 19th dynasty leaders including Ahmose I, Amenhotep I, Thutmose I, Thutmose III, Ramesses I, Seti I, Ramesses II, and Ramesses IX.
+A mummy identified as Thutmose II's was discovered in the Deir el-Bahari cache, revealed in 1881.
+It was interred along with other 18th and 19th dynasty leaders including Ahmose I, Amenhotep I, Thutmose I, Thutmose III, Ramesses I, Seti I, Ramesses II, and Ramesses IX.
 It included a label that indicated it had been re-wrapped in the Twenty-first Dynasty.

 The mummy was unwrapped by Gaston Maspero on 1 July 1886.
 There is a strong familial resemblance to the mummy of Thutmose I, his likely father, as the mummy's face and shape of the head are very similar.
 The body of Thutmose II suffered greatly at the hands of ancient tomb robbers, with his left arm broken off at the shoulder-joint, the forearm separated at the elbow joint, and his right arm chopped off below the elbow.
 His anterior abdominal wall and much of his chest had been hacked at, possibly by an axe.
 In addition, his right leg had been severed from his body.
 All of these injuries were sustained post-mortem, though the body also showed signs that Thutmose II did not have an easy life, as the following quote by Gaston Maspero attests:

 He had scarcely reached the age of thirty when he fell a victim to a disease of which the process of embalming could not remove the traces.
 The skin is scabrous in patches, and covered with scars, while the upper part of the skull is bald; the body is thin and somewhat shrunken, and appears to have lacked vigour and muscular power.

 James Harris and Fawzia Hussien (1991) conducted an X-ray survey on New Kingdom royal mummies and examined the mummified remains of Thutmose II.
 The results of the study determined that the mummy of Thutmose II had a craniofacial trait measurement that was common among Nubian populations.

 His mummy has the inventory number CG 61066.
-In April 2021, his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.
+In April 2021, this mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.
 The identity of the mummy has been questioned in recent times.
-Piers Litherland who helped discover Thutmose II's tomb in February 2025 notes that Thutmose II's mummy, from the Royal Cache "has been repeatedly [been] given an age at death of 30, was labelled “Aa-en-re”.
-Since the only king with an “en” in his name is Thutmose II, whose regnal name was "Aa-kheper-en-re”, Litherland says this mummy was identified as being Thutmose II."
+Piers Litherland who led the mission which discovered Thutmose II's tomb in February 2025 notes that Thutmose II's mummy, from the Royal Cache "has been repeatedly [been] given an age at death of 30, was labelled "Aa-en-re".
+Since the only king with an "en" in his name is Thutmose II, whose regnal name was "Aa-kheper-en-re", Litherland says this mummy was identified as being Thutmose II."
 The re-wrapping label appears to identify him as Thutmose II but it may have been modified from that of Thutmose I.